 Litigation finance explained

-In its most simplest form, litigation finance occurs when a litigation funding firm agrees to pay the costs of pursuing a legal claim in return for a share of any recovery obtained through settlement or adjudication.
+In its simplest form, litigation finance occurs when a litigation funding firm agrees to pay the costs of pursuing a legal claim in return for a share of any recovery obtained through settlement or adjudication.

 A funder may also agree to pay other costs associated with the claim, including putting up security for costs or taking out “After-The-Event” (ATE) insurance to cover an opponent’s legal costs if the case loses.